ImAxel0/RedNodeEditor/README.md

 3. Open the app and start making mods

 ---
+## Mods installation :arrow_double_down:
+1. Install RedNodeLoader as a standard RedLoader mod
+2. Place the `.rmod` file and eventual mod folder in the `SonsOfTheForest/Mods/RedNodeLoader/Mods` folder

+---
 ## General infos
+> Administrator privileges are required to write mod files to disk

-Two project examples are provided with installation:
+Two project examples are provided with the editor installation:

 | Project name | Description | Real mod link | Difficulty |
 |:----------:|:---------:|:---------:|:-------------:|